Emily Bovell

-Emily Bovell (21 February 1841–April 1885) was a physician and credited as one of the original members of the Edinburgh Seven.
+Emily Bovell (21 February 1841–April 1885) was a Scottish physician and credited as one of the original members of the Edinburgh Seven.
 After qualification she worked at the New Hospital for Women in Marylebone Road, London and in Paris.
 The French government award her the Officier des Ordre des Palmes Académiques for services to medicine.
 Her husband was the neurologist William Allen Sturge.

 Early life and education

 Bovell was born on 21 February 1841 in London, the daughter of Sarah Louisa (née Jones) and John Roach Bovell (1803–1852).
 She was educated at Queens College, London, where she stayed on for a time as a mathematical tutor.
 Other contemporary students of Queen's College include Sophia Jex-Blake, who she later studied with at the University of Edinburgh.